 - Temperature Control.
 Some showers will see their temperatures vary as they are being used, which can lead to that uncomfortable feeling of boiling water suddenly spraying at you.
 This can be countered by purchasing a shower with thermostatic control though, which will ensure the temperature stays constant.

 - Spray Patterns.
 The standard shower spray might be good for a simple wash, but what if you want to massage an area of your body, or increase the amount of water coming out?
 You can do this if you choose a shower with multiple spray patterns, and they are usually controlled by turning the shower head to a certain position.

 - Phased Shutdown.
 This won’t make a difference to how you shower, but it will help your shower to have a long life.
 This is because it prevents hot water from remaining in the shower unit, which can then lead to limescale build up.
 Therefore, phased shutdown will prevent you from having to replace your shower anytime soon.

-The Best Electric Shower Companies
+The Top Rated Electric Shower Companies

-Some of the names to look out for include Mira, Redring, Gainsborough, Creda Aqua Ambiance and Triton, as they are all known to produce some of the top electric showers around.
+Some of the names to look out for include Mira, Redring, Gainsborough, Creda Aqua Ambiance and Triton, as they are all known to produce some of the top models around.
 It would be wrong to say that one is better than the others though, as their features will each appeal to different people.

 Regardless of what brand you buy though, we do recommend that it is installed by a professional.
 This will cost some extra money, however it will ensure that you don’t cause damage to your home, and that they shower works perfectly for many years to come.
-Make sure to see our electric shower reviews as we cover a lot of the different brands and models.